JBEI/edd/docs/User_Stories.md

 Jennifer is a scientist at JBEI interested in engineering E. coli to produce a biofuel.
 She chooses a pathway to produce a good biofuel and finds genes for each step in the pathway.
 She designs her constructs, gets her DNA synthesized by an outside company, assembles the plasmids and transforms them into E. coli.
 Because she is a good scientist she puts the information regarding the strains and plasmids into the JBEI ICE-registry.
-Other scientits can then obtain those same strains and plasmids if they are interesting in replicating her experiment.
+Other scientists can then obtain those same strains and plasmids if they are interesting in replicating her experiment.
 Once she has her biofuel producing organism she measures how much biofuel it makes but it only produces a small amount.
 She then decides to check for pathway protein production to see if there are any bottlenecks in her pathway.
 She meets with the Proteomics team to